cchrysostomou/seqtables/README.md

 It also lets you associate quality score information for each sequence.
 This allows for quality filtering and converting bases with low quality scores.

 ## Dependencies
-This program currently only works on python2
+This program currently only works on python2 * fix should now work in python3 also

 pandas